 Before I get into it, note that I bought a litre of coconut milk in the long-life milk section, as opposed to cans of coconut milk.
 Coconut milk was far the thickest of the lot, and took longer to condense.
 For much of the cooking time it was a somewhat unappealing translucent light grey colour.
 It weighed 430g after condensing, which is considerably less than the other condensed milks.

 However, it is creamy, pleasant tasting and arguably thicker than even regular condensed milk.
 It tastes like coconut but not unpleasantly so.
-I would say this could be the man for the job in desserts that require sticking power from the condensed milk.
+I would say this could be the milk for the job in desserts that require binding power from the condensed milk.

 If it’s left to sit for a while, coconut condensed milk can separate and look a little unappealing.
 That is why the store bought (I have found Pandaroo brand and Coles brand in Australia) use xanthan or guar gum, I assume.
 That and to make it a little more viscous.